kingkongdevs/vite-plugin-image-sizes/readme.md

 4. **Performance Optimization**
    - Adds `loading="lazy"` to all images for better page load performance
+   - Respects `loading="eager"` if explicitly set.
+Use this sparingly (ie. images above the fold)
    - Generates appropriate `srcset` values for responsive images

 ## Installation